There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 Where and how do polar bears live?

-Polar bears settled in the northern territories of Russia, Canada, the USA, on the coast Barents Sea, Chukotka, Wrangel Island, Greenland, on the lands of Lapland.
-When the weather is favorable, the animals reach the North Pole.
+Polar bears have settled in the northern territories of Russia, Canada, the USA, and on the coast Barents Sea, Chukotka, Wrangel Island, Greenland, on the lands of Lapland.
+When the weather is favorable, animals reach the North Pole.

-Even the Arctic desert has become their habitat - the zone Arctic deserts, where in winter the temperature can drop to -60 °С, and in the warmest time of the year, in July, it rises only to +3 °С.
+Even the Arctic desert became their habitat - the zone arctic deserts, where in winter the temperature can drop to −60 °C, and in the warmest time of the year, in July, it rises only to +3 °C.

-For most of the year, hurricane-force icy winds blow there, snowstorms are frequent, and in the harsh Arctic summer, at almost constant 0 ° C, gray clouds cover the sky, and fog from the ocean envelops the land.
+For most of the year, hurricane icy winds blow there, snowstorms are frequent, and in the harsh Arctic summer, with an almost constant 0 ° C, the sky is covered with gray clouds, and the land is shrouded in fog from the ocean.
 There is no vegetation in the Arctic deserts, with the exception of rare islands of lichen and moss.
-No animals except polar bear, arctic fox, lemming on land, and in the sea - walrus and seal.
+No animals except polar bear, Arctic fox, lemming on land, and in the sea - walrus and seal.

-How do bears survive in the Arctic wilderness?
+How do bears survive in the Arctic desert?

 They have adapted perfectly to the merciless climate!

-The polar bear, he is the polar bear, umka, oshkuy, is the largest land predator on the planet.
-Scientists and travelers have observed animals up to 3 m in length and over 1 ton in weight.
+The polar bear, also known as the polar bear, Umka, Oshkuy, is the largest land predator on the planet.
+Scientists and travelers have observed animals up to 3 m in length and weighing more than 1 ton.

-The layer of subcutaneous fat in a bear is up to 10 cm, and together with internal (“internal”, as they say in the north) fat, it makes up about 40% of body weight.
-With such a “heater” and at the same time a “stove” (fat is the main energy supplier in the body), the umka is not afraid of the monstrous frost of the Arctic, its storms and winds.
+The layer of subcutaneous fat in a bear is up to 10 cm, and together with the internal (“interior”, as they say in the north) fat, it makes up about 40% of the body weight.
+With such a “hot water bottle” and at the same time a “stove” (fat is the main supplier of energy in the body), the mind is not afraid of the monstrous frost of the Arctic, its storms and winds.

-To match the fat layer and the fur of a polar bear.
-It has a special structure: white translucent fibers pass only ultraviolet rays and do not infrared radiation without allowing the body of the animal to cool down.
-The villi resemble tubes - inside they are hollow and are air chambers, which serves as another barrier to cold air.
-The fur grows even on the soles of the animal: in such "boots" the animal does not slip and does not freeze.
+The fur of a polar bear matches the fat layer.
+It has a special structure: white translucent fibers transmit only ultraviolet rays and do not transmit infrared radiation without allowing the animal's body to cool down.
+The villi resemble tubes - they are hollow inside and represent air chambers, which serves as another barrier to cold air.
+Fur even grows on the soles of the animal: in such “felt boots” the animal does not slip and does not freeze.

-The unique thermal insulation allows the predator to live quietly on the snow and overcome tens of kilometers of arctic deserts and literally icy arctic waters.
+Unique thermal insulation allows the predator to live peacefully in the snow and overcome tens of kilometers of Arctic deserts and literally icy ones. arctic waters.

 Where and how do penguins live?

-Seven species of penguins - emperor, Adélie penguin, Antarctic, royal, golden-haired, gentoo and crested - have chosen even more harsh territory - Antarctica, polar regions southern hemisphere.
-At the South Pole, the lowest temperature on Earth was recorded in December 2013 - -91.2 ° C. And on average, the temperature of Antarctica in winter is -60 ° C, in summer - -30 ° C.
+Seven species of penguins - emperor, Adelie, chinstrap, king, golden-necked, gentoo and crested - chose even more harsh territory as their place of residence - Antarctica, polar regions Southern Hemisphere.
+The South Pole recorded the lowest temperature on Earth in December 2013 - −91.2 °C. On average, the temperature in Antarctica in winter is −60 °C, in summer - −30 °C.

 But, of course, land birds penguins do not live in such monstrous conditions.
-So, crested penguin lives on Tierra del Fuego, Tasmania, the islands of the Subantarctic.
-The endemic of the Snares archipelago - the Snares crested penguin - lives on islands that are densely overgrown with shrubs and trees.
-Subantarctic penguin - in the Falkland Islands, South Georgia, Kerguelen, Heard and others.
+So, crested penguin lives on Tierra del Fuego, Tasmania, and the islands of the Subantarctic.
+Endemic to the Snares archipelago, the Snares crested penguin lives on islands that are densely overgrown with bushes and trees.
+Subantarctic penguin - on the Falkland Islands, South Georgia, Kerguelen, Heard and others.

-The largest and fattest birds are emperor penguins, which weigh an average of 40 kg, are distributed south to the South Pole, farthest of all and live on the ice surrounding Antarctica.
-Only for incubation of eggs do they float away to more warm places.
+The largest and fattest birds are emperor penguins, which weigh an average of 40 kg, are distributed as far south as the South Pole, the furthest away, and live on the ice surrounding Antarctica.
+Only to hatch eggs they swim away to more warm places.

 How do penguins stay warm in Antarctica?

-Flightless birds in “black tailcoats” have adapted to live, if not in severe cold, like polar bears, but in constant “coolness”, when in summer the temperature often does not rise above + 5 ° C, and in winter it is predominantly -30 ° C.
+Flightless birds in “black tailcoats” have adapted to live, if not in the bitter cold, like polar bears, but in constant “coolness”, when in summer the temperature often does not rise above + 5 °C, and in winter mostly -30 °C.

-They have a thick layer of fat - up to 3 cm, dense waterproof feathers, between which there is a lot of air - " air chamber".
-But the most interesting thing is the paws of the penguins!
-They not only do not freeze, but also do not freeze to ice, snow.
+They have a thick layer of fat - up to 3 cm, dense waterproof feathers, between which there is a lot of air - " air chamber" But the most interesting thing is the penguin paws!
+They not only do not freeze, but also do not freeze to ice and snow.

-Completely naked - without feathers, fluff - penguin paws have a temperature of only +4 ° C. Such a physiological setting allows you to endure severe frost as a norm.
-At the same time, the body temperature of the bird is 39 ...
-40 ° C. Wise nature provided penguins with a unique mechanism of blood circulation, organized on the principle of reverse outflow.
+Completely naked - without feathers or down - penguin paws have a temperature of only +4 °C. This physiological setting allows you to tolerate severe frost as normal.
+At the same time, the bird’s body temperature is 39… 40 °C. Wise nature provided penguins with a unique mechanism of blood circulation, organized according to the principle of reverse outflow.

-With it, hot arterial blood on the way to the paws passes very close to the veins and gives off part of its heat to the already cold venous blood.
-Venous blood carries heat back to the heart, and cooled arterial blood goes to the paws, maintaining only +4 ° C in them.
-If the paws of the penguins were hot, they would freeze very quickly, but first they froze into the ice, killing the bird.
+With it, hot arterial blood on its way to the paws passes very close to the veins and gives off part of its heat to the already cold venous blood.
+Venous blood carries heat back to the heart, and cooled arterial blood goes to the paws, maintaining them at only +4 °C. If the penguins' paws were hot, they would have frozen very quickly, but first they froze into the ice, killing the bird.

-Another mechanism of protection from the cold - groups.
-So, emperor penguins gather in a dense group, heating the air inside it to +35 ° C, when it is -20 ° C outside.
-Penguins "circulate" in the group, moving from the center to the edge and back.
+Another mechanism of protection against cold is groups.
+Thus, emperor penguins gather in a dense group, heating the air inside it to +35 °C, when outside it is -20 °C. Penguins “circulate” in the group, moving from the center to the edge and back.

 Vera, Vera!
 Medved!
 Get up!
 Medved!

-Through my sleep I hear a scream.
-I must say that he sleeps well on the icebreaker.
+In my sleep I hear a scream.
+I must say that I sleep well on the icebreaker.
 Unless, of course, there is a storm.
-Can't sleep at all during a storm.
+I can't sleep at all during a storm.
 Someone in my dream is screaming about bears.
-It turns out that not in a dream.
-I jump up on the bed, through the open window I see Yoel waving his arms.
+It turns out that it was not a dream.
+I jump up on the bed and through the open porthole I see Yoel waving his arms.

-- Vera, the madweed has come.
+- Vera, Madved has arrived.
 Everyone is filming, and you?!

-Yoel Gonzalez is a musician from Cuba, Russified a long time ago and settled in St. Petersburg.
-And now he is traveling on the nuclear icebreaker "50 Years of Victory" to the North Pole.
+Yoel Gonzalez is a musician from Cuba, he became Russified long ago and settled in St. Petersburg.
+And now he is traveling on the nuclear icebreaker “50 Let Pobedy” to the North Pole.

-I'm wondering if I'll have time to get dressed, collect equipment and run from the stern to the forecastle before the bear leaves.
+I’m wondering if I’ll have time to get dressed, collect my equipment and run from the stern to the tank before the bear leaves.
 The icebreaker is huge - 30 meters wide, about 160 meters long.
-It's like a densely populated multicultural home.
-In summer, almost all languages of the world are spoken here - at this time of the year, the largest nuclear-powered icebreaker takes tourists to the top of the Earth.
+It's like a densely populated multinational house.
+In summer, almost all the world's languages are spoken here - at this time of year, the largest nuclear icebreaker takes tourists to the top of the Earth.

-In each tour to the geographical North Pole opens"hunt" for the first bear.
-Tourists and photographers are on duty on the bridge with binoculars so as not to miss their bear.
-The tour operator even offers to make a bet on what date and time the animal will be seen.
+In each geographical tour North Pole opens"hunt" for the first bear.
+Tourists and photographers stand guard on the bridge with binoculars so as not to miss their bear.
+The tour operator even offers to bet on what date and time the animal will be spotted.

-In the library - a large cabin where you can borrow or read books about the Arctic, all the hunters for good shots gather.
+All hunters for successful shots gather in the library - a large cabin where you can borrow or read books about the Arctic.

-They drink coffee, look at what has already been filmed.
-They are waiting for the next bear to be announced on the speakerphone.
+They drink coffee and look through what they have already filmed.
+They are waiting for the next bear to be announced over the loudspeaker.

 Cruise for tourists to Rudolf Island, Franz Josef Land